SaraGandy/website/content/event/COA talk/index.md

   country: United States

 summary: I was invited by the College of the Atlantic (US) to give a lecture to undergraduate students about the field of medical entomology
-abstract: 'I was invited by Carrie Graham at the College of the Atlantic (US) to give a lecture to undergraduate students about the field of medical entomology as well as my ecological research on tick-borne diseases'
+details: 'I was invited by Carrie Graham at the College of the Atlantic (US) to give a lecture to undergraduate students about the field of medical entomology as well as my ecological research on tick-borne diseases'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.